 Havighurst was an American psychologist who developed his theory on Developmental Tasks between 1948 and 1953.
 His work came after the work of Sigmund Freud and Jean Piaget, but before Erik Erikson.
 He is also known for popularizing the phrase “teachable moments” in his 1952 book Human Development and Education.

 In his book, he writes:

 “A developmental task is a task which is learned at a specific point and which makes achievement of succeeding tasks possible.
 When the timing is right, the ability to learn a particular task will be possible.
 This is referred to as a 'teachable moment.'
 It is important to keep in mind that unless the time is right, learning will not occur.
 Hence, it is important to repeat important points whenever possible so that when a student's teachable moment occurs, s/he can benefit from the knowledge."

 What Is Developmental Task Theory?

 Havighurst’s Theory defined developmental stages and tasks pertaining to each stage.
-This mirrors the work of Piaget and Erikson, who also identified “stages” of development and what each child achieved at different ages.
-Within each stage are a list of tasks that the individual feels that they must complete.
+This mirrors the work of Piaget and Erikson, who also identified "stages" of development and what each child achieved at different ages.
+Within each stage is a list of tasks that the individual feels that they must complete.

 What Are the Stages in Havighurst's Developmental Task Theory?